 Conduct innovative research, training, and engagement to advance understanding of how parental-child diet, nutrition, and physical activity optimize development.

-Statistics about the ACNC
+Statistics about the Arkansas Children’s Nutrition Center

 A Cooperative Effort

-1 of 6 National Human Nutrition Centers
+One of Six National Human Nutrition Centers

-1 of 2 Centers Specializing in Pediatrics
+One of Two Centers Specializing in Pediatrics

-The ACNC is one of two National Human Nutrition Centers focusing primarily on pediatric/maternal nutrition and metabolic health
+The ACNC is one of two National Human Nutrition Centers focusing primarily on pediatric/maternal nutrition and metabolic health.